 The “UnBoxIT” game aims at improving visual recognition, language development, and motor planning skills.
-The child is called to find the pairs of objects that are hidden in boxes that can be opened when the hand stays steady for few seconds.
+The student needs to find the pairs of objects that are hidden in boxes that are opened when their hand stays steady for few seconds.

-The teacher/therapist can choose among various libraries of objects (e.g. animals, furniture, fruits, weather, clothes, etc.) thus empowering child’s ability to recognize objects from various conceptual categories.
-Moreover, visual and/or audio distractors can be added in order to enrich child’s attention and concentration skills.
-Visual memory can be promoted by having objects that could slightly differ in the boxes.
+The teacher/therapist can choose among various libraries of objects (e.g. animals, furniture, fruits, weather, clothes, numbers, letters, verbs, etc.) thus improving the student’s ability to recognize objects from various conceptual categories.
+The game enables the teacher to add visual and/or audio distractors in order to challenge the student’s attention and concentration skills.
+Visual memory can be refined by having objects that only differ slightly in the boxes.

 Ready to find the pairs of similar objects which are hidden in the boxes?